 The International Publishers Association (IPA) has released a comprehensive guide to help world publishers better understand their responsibilities under the Marrakesh Treaty for visually impaired and other print disabled people who are unable to use standard format books.

-The IPA commissioned the IPA Guide to the Marrakesh Treaty from its Basel-based legal counsel, Carlo Scollo Lavizzari (pictured), who was immersed in the treaty process from the outset, in 2003.
+The IPA commissioned the IPA Guide to the Marrakesh Treaty (click here for accessibly formatted version or the EPUB 3 version) from its Basel-based legal counsel, Carlo Scollo Lavizzari (pictured), who was immersed in the treaty process from the outset, in 2003.
 He was supported in the endeavour by Quy Tran, an advocate working with Lavizzari’s firm, Lenz Caemmerer.
 The guide is freely available on the IPA website as a downloadable PDF, and will be followed by interactive and accessible format versions in 2017.

 “Let us one day value the publishing industry by how it engaged to help empower

 readers who are blind and print disabled.”